-About a year ago, I started working at Independence Blue Cross as a contractor, and in the beginning, I had ambitious goals.
-My planned daily routine was the picture of perfect health: smoothies every morning, Pinterest-ready mason jar salads, six bottles of water a day, and regular “brain breaks” during which I’d stretch my quads and hamstrings, thanks to an app that triggered an alarm at regular intervals.
+A few years ago, when I first started working at Independence Blue Cross, I had ambitious goals.
+My planned daily routine was the picture of perfect health: smoothies every morning, Pinterest-ready mason jar salads, six bottles of water a day, and regular “brain breaks” during which I’d stretch my quads and hamstrings, thanks to an app that triggered an alarm at regular intervals

 - Lead with your feelings.
 Caregiving often causes you to set aside your own needs.
 Sometimes, I feel ashamed about the fact that I forget to put my own oxygen mask on first.
 Why am I missing the obvious signs of my own needs, only to crash later?
 Leading with your feelings means checking in physically and emotionally.
 You can start small by asking yourself simple questions like whether you feel warm enough, or whether you feel thirsty.
 With time, you’ll find it easier to check in about bigger things, like whether you need some alone time, or some dark leafy greens, or a hand getting the kids to soccer.

 - Set some goals.
 Are you chilly more often than you expected?
-Set a goal to check the weather before you head out each day, and to choose an outfit not just because it’s mostly clean but because it’ll make your body feel good.
+Set a goal to check the weather before you head out each day and choose an outfit not just because it’s mostly clean but because it’ll make your body feel good.
 Is there a food you’re craving?
 Resolve to fit it into your diet more, or, if it’s a delicious treat, find half an hour to enjoy it with the people you love — or all by yourself.
-The best goals are concrete, so try committing to getting those greens in four days a week, or enjoy that ice cream cone at 3 p.m. on Friday.
+The best goals are concrete, so try committing to getting those greens in four days a week or enjoying that ice cream cone at 3 p.m. on Friday.

 - Find a buddy.
 It takes a village, right?
 Committing to self-care with a buddy can really improve your chances of sticking to behavior changes.
 You can put that 6 p.m. walk on your calendar, but if the workday slides dangerously into dinnertime, you might be inclined to skip it.
 However, if you’re meeting a friend on the pavement, you’re less likely to bail.
 Friends keep us accountable and give us something to look forward to.